Here is some information we try to give parents on their first campout with the troop.

-Adult/Boy Tenting—BSA youth protection policies forbid an adult and a boy sharing the same tent.
-While youth protection policies may not apply to a father and son tenting together, it is troop policy that boys tent with boys and adults with adults.
-If a father tents with his son, it has been our experience that the boy will lose out on many opportunities to make decisions and be part of the patrol team!
+Adult/Scout Tenting—BSA youth protection policies forbid an adult and a Scout sharing the same tent.
+While youth protection policies may not apply to parents tenting with their own child, it is troop policy that Scouts tent with other Scouts and adults with adults.
+If parents and child tent together, it has been our experience that the Scout will lose out on many opportunities to make decisions and be part of the patrol team!
 [Yes, you are probably the rare exception, but it wouldn't be fair to the other adults to single you out.]

 Smoking/Drinking—Drivers may not smoke while Scouts are in the car.
-Adults may not smoke or use tobacco products, nor drink alcoholic beverages during a Scout activity.
+Adults may not smoke or use tobacco products, nor drink alcoholic beverages, nor use marijuana, during a Scout activity.
 Adults who must smoke or chew must do so discretely out of sight of the Scouts.

-Boy Leadership—Adults should not interfere with the functioning of boy leaders, even if they make mistakes (we all learn best from our mistakes).
+Youht Leadership—Adults should not interfere with the functioning of youth leaders, even if they make mistakes (we all learn best from our mistakes).
 Step in only if it is a matter of immediate safety or if the mistake will be immediately costly.
 If possible, involve a uniformed adult leader first.

-Boy Growth—Never do anything for a boy he can do himself.
-Let him make decisions without adult interference, and let him make non-costly mistakes.
+Youth Development—Never do anything for Scouts that they can do for themselves.
+Let them make decisions without adult interference, and let them make non-costly mistakes.

 Adult Training & Resources—The Boy Scouts of America provides an outstanding handbook for adults, and an excellent training course to help us understand the goals of Scouting and how to attain them.
-The adult manual is called the Scoutmaster Handbook, and it's worth your time to read it.
+The adult manual is called the Troop Leader Guidebook, and it's worth your time to read it.
 The training is called Scout Leader Basic Training, and is offered in our area twice a year.
 It's also a good investment of your time.
-Troop 97 gives our uniformed adult leaders a copy of the Scoutmaster Handbook, and requires that they complete Scout Leader Basic Training.
+Troop 97 requires that our uniformed adult leaders complete Scout Leader Basic Training.
 We encourage other adults to follow suit.

-Boy Scout camping activities center on the patrol, where boys learn teamwork, leadership, and most camping skills.
-It is important that adults not be in the middle of patrol activities such as site selection, tent pitching, meal preparation, and anything else where boys get to practice decision-making.
+Scout camping activities center on the patrol, where Scouts learn teamwork, leadership, and most camping skills.
+It is important that adults not be in the middle of patrol activities such as site selection, tent pitching, meal preparation, and anything else where Scouts get to practice decision-making.

-A key difference between Boy Scouting and Cub Scouting/Webelos is leadership.
+A key difference between troop-level Scouting and Cub Scouting/Webelos is leadership.
 Look for the word "leader" in a job title, and you will begin to appreciate the difference.
-The responsible person for a Cub/Webelos den is the adult Den Leader.
-The responsible person for a Boy Scout patrol is the boy Patrol Leader.
+The responsible person for a Cub Scout/Webelos den is the adult Den Leader.
+The responsible person for a Scout patrol is the youth Patrol Leader.

 This isn't token leadership (like a denner).
 A Patrol Leader has real authority and genuine responsibilities.
-Much of the success, safety, and happiness of six to ten other boys depends directly on him.
+Much of the success, safety, and happiness of six to ten other Scouts depends directly on the Patrol Leader.

-Boy Scouting teaches leadership.
-And boys learn leadership by practicing it, not by watching adults lead.
+Scouting teaches leadership.
+And Scouts learn leadership by practicing it, not by watching adults lead.

-So what do we adults do, now that we've surrendered so much direct authority to boys?
-Here are our troop's guidelines on the indirect, advisory role you now enjoy (no kidding, you should enjoy watching your son take progressively more mature and significant responsibilities as he zooms toward adulthood).
+So what do we adults do, now that we've surrendered so much direct authority to the Scouts?
+Here are our troop's guidelines on the indirect, advisory role you now enjoy (no kidding, you should enjoy watching your kids take progressively more mature and significant responsibilities as they zoom toward adulthood).

-The underlying principle is never do anything for a boy that he can do himself.
-We allow boys to grow by practicing leadership and by learning from their mistakes.
+The underlying principle is never do anything for Scouts that they can do for themselves.
+We allow Scouts to grow by practicing leadership and by learning from their mistakes.
 And while Scout skills are an important part of the program, what ultimately matters when our Scouts become adults is not whether they can use a map & compass, but whether they can offer leadership to others in tough situations; and can live by a code that centers on honest, honorable, and ethical behavior.

-Boys need to learn to make decisions without adult intervention (except when it's a matter of immediate safety).
-Boys are in a patrol so they can learn leadership and teamwork without adult interference.
+Scouts need to learn to make decisions without adult intervention (except when it's a matter of immediate safety).
+Scouts are in a patrol so they can learn leadership and teamwork without adult interference.

-Being an adult advisor is a difficult role, especially when we are advising kids (even worse, our own sons).
+Being an adult advisor is a difficult role, especially when we are advising kids (even worse, our own children).
 Twice each year, the Boy Scouts of America offers special training on how to do this, which we expect our uniformed adults to take.
-And any adult is welcome—and encouraged—to take the training (see the Scoutmaster; dates are in the annual calendar).
+And any adult is welcome—and encouraged—to take the training (see the Scoutmaster for dates & details).

-Quite simply, our troop policy requires adults to cook, eat, and tent separately from the Scouts (even dads & sons).
-We are safely nearby, but not smotheringly close.
-Sure, go ahead and visit the patrol sites (not just your son's), talk to your son (and the other Scouts), ask what's going on or how things are going.
-But give the guys room to grow while you enjoy the view.
+Quite simply, our troop policy requires adults to cook, eat, and tent separately from the Scouts.
+We are safely in sight, but not smotheringly close.
+Sure, go ahead and visit the patrol sites (not just your child's), talk to the Scouts, ask what's going on or how things are going.
+But give the Scouts room to grow while you enjoy the view.
 Show a Scout how to do something, but don't do it for him.
 Avoid the temptation to give advice, and don't jump in just to prevent a mistake from happening (unless it's serious).
 We all learn best from our mistakes.
 And let the patrol leader lead.

-Your job is tough, challenging, and ultimately rewarding, because your son will be a man the day after tomorrow.
+Your job is tough, challenging, and ultimately rewarding, because your children will all too soon become adults.